efatihkutuk/koruphp/README.md

 database access in `Repository/`.
 Register these in `services.php` and expose HTTP endpoints via `routes.php`.
 When you add a new app with these files it becomes available automatically – no further bootstrap changes are required.

+The demo app registers multiple repositories and services – for example `UserRepository` and `SessionRepository` for database access plus `AuthService` and `GreetingService`.
+You can declare as many services as you need and fetch them from the container inside your controllers.

 ## Extending Further